East of West: Plot

 Death and his companions travel to the Spire prison which holds The Oracle of Taconia, a supernatural being who can see the future.
 Years ago, Death and the other horsemen captured and imprisoned her in the Spire while also taking her eyes.
 Death speaks to the Oracle about the location of his son and after she takes one of his eyes as a price for information, she points him to Endless Nation shaman Cheveyo, another member of the Chosen, who knows the location.
 Death leaves but not before the Oracle cryptically informs him that one day soon he will return to set her free.
-Death, Wolf, and Crow confront Cheveyo in the Dead Lands of the Endless Nation where it's revealed Wolf is Cheveyo's son.
+Death, Wolf, and Crow confront Cheveyo in the Dead Lands of the Endless Nation where it is revealed Wolf is Cheveyo's son.
 The three battle to subdue Cheveyo, who during the battle transforms into a demonic beast, as he is a decamorph.
 After a pitched battle, in which Wolf slices Cheveyo's demon form with his own horn, the three interrogate a beaten Cheveyo who before he can reveal the location of Death's son, is shot and killed by the Ranger with an impossibly long sniper shot.

+Cheveyo's spirit possesses Bel's mind sharing his body with him.
+The leaders of several nations including Bel meet at a neutral location after being summoned by Xiaolian.
+During the meeting, Lux secretly detonates an explosive inside a member of the union delegation.
+Then shortly after, Bel under the influence of Cheveyo, kills a member of the Endless Nation.
+This escalates hostilities between the nations with the Endless nation declaring war on the Republic of Texas.
+Meanwhile, at the same time, Death and the Ranger fight but ultimately call a truce after Death explains his reasoning for hunting the Chosen.
+The Ranger agrees to help Death find his son.
+In the midst of all of these events, Chamberlain becomes the new president of the Confederacy after having assassinated the previous president during the meeting of nations after taking advantage of the chaos caused by Lux's bomb.

+With the help of the Ranger, Death nears his son's location, however, unbeknownst to him, the Horsemen have already arrived there, intending to kill Death's son.